aKshAshish/frontend-adventures/react/README.md

 - **useState** :

-hook from react library provides a way to create state variables inside components. *useHook* returns a **state variable** and a **callback function** that can be used to update the value of the variable.
+hook provides a way to create state variables inside components. *useHook* returns a **state variable** and a **callback function** that can be used to update the value of the variable.

 > [!Note]
 > Everytime the value of the variable is updated react re-renders the component.